 The ansa cervicalis (C1-C3) is a nerve loop which stems from the cervical plexus and innervates the three out of four infrahyoid neck muscles.
 It is usually located on the anterolateral aspect of the carotid sheath (or inserted into it), deep to the sternocleidomastoid muscle.
 The term ansa refers to any loop-shaped anatomical structure, as in Latin ansa means the handle of the cup.

-The ansa cervicalis is formed by two roots, superior and inferior, which are formed by the fibers from the ventral rami of the cervical spinal nerves.
+The ansa cervicalis is formed by two roots, superior and inferior, which are formed by the fibers from the anterior rami of the cervical spinal nerves.

 The superior root is in close anatomical relationship with the hypoglossal nerve (CN XII), which is why it has been thought for a long time that it emerges from the hypoglossal nerve itself.
 However, even after being confirmed that it does not, some authors still use an outdated synonym for this root “ansa hypoglossi”.